 Name "sphinx" also comes from Greek language and means "to bind" or "to squeeze".

 Great Sphinx of Giza is the oldest known sphinx in Egypt.

-There are speculations that Sphinx is older and only its head was reshaped in the times of Khafra – made similar to pharaoh.
-Head of statue is disproportionately small indeed and less eroded than the body of statue.
+There are speculations that Sphinx is older and only it’s head was reshaped in the times of Khafra – made similar to Pharaoh.
+Head of a statue is disproportionately small indeed and less eroded than the body of statue.

 This difference in erosion though can be explained by different properties of limestone layers.
 The lower layer of limestone has comparatively low quality and is heavily eroded – banded with deep, horizontal ridges.
-Upper layer at the height of the head is less porous.
+The upper layer at the height of the head is less porous.

-The exotic "water erosion hypothesis" concedes that this monument could be built even in the 6th – 5th millenium BC.
-This was period when the rainfall here was much higher and caused erosion of the enclosure around the Sphinx.
-The known history of Ancient Egypt does not support such hypothesis – such grand works required organized, centralized society which did not exist yet.
+The exotic "water erosion hypothesis" concedes that this monument could be built even in the 6th – 5th millennium BC.
+This was a period when the rainfall here was much higher and caused erosion of the enclosure around the Sphinx.
+The known history of Ancient Egypt does not support such hypothesis – such grand works required organized, a centralized society which did not exist yet.